httpdss/structkit/.github/instructions/struct.instructions.md

 - Follow the JSON Schema definition provided in the references.
 - Use valid keys: `files`, `folders`, and `variables`.
 - if you want to define files, use the `files:` key, and a list of file paths that are created. each file path should have a content key.
-- if you want to define folders, use the `folders:` key, and a list of folder paths that are created. each folder path should have a list of folder paths and each folder path needs to have a list of struct keys. also if you want to define the value of a variable then you should use the `with:` key.
+- if you want to define folders, use the `folders:` key, and a list of folder paths that are created. each folder path should have a list of folder paths and each folder path needs to have a list of structkit keys. also if you want to define the value of a variable then you should use the `with:` key.
-- Follow the conventions from the STRUCT README provided in the references.
+- Follow the conventions from the StructKit README provided in the references.
 - Include content blocks under `content:` using pipe notation (`|`) when needed.
 - Use `permissions`, `skip`, or `skip_if_exists` if specified.
 This is used only for the `files` key.
 - Use `file:` to reference the content of a file or `content:` to define the content of the file.
-- Use `struct:` to define the list of struct files to call for a folder.
+- Use `struct:` to define the list of structkit files to call for a folder.
-- When defining the list of struct files you want to use, make sure to query the `structure name` to know what to use. this will be at ../../docs/structures.md.
+- When defining the list of structkit files you want to use, make sure to query the `structure name` to know what to use. this will be at ../../docs/structures.md.
 - Optionally, use Jinja2 custom filters such as `| latest_release`, `| default_branch`, or `| slugify`.
-- before creating a file from scratch, check that there is no struct contrib available that can be used to create the file.
+- before creating a file from scratch, check that there is no structkit contrib available that can be used to create the file.

 ## Output